KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ---

-## What is a Translation Memory?
+## What is a Translation memory?

-A translation memory (TM) is a database that automatically stores previously translated text segments as source–target pairs.
-When translating, memoQ compares new content with existing entries in the translation memory and suggests:
+A Translation memory (TM) is a database that automatically stores previously translated text segments as source–target pairs.
+When translating, memoQ compares new content with existing entries in the Translation memory and suggests:

 - exact matches
 - similar (fuzzy) matches

-**Using a translation memory helps translators:**
+**Using a Translation memory helps translators:**

 - work more efficiently
 - ensure consistency across projects